corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/dynamic-onboarding.md

    If you upload a certificate chain consisting of more than one certificate, ensure that `-----END CERTIFICATE-----` and `-----BEGIN CERTIFICATE-----` from the next certificate are separated by a new line with no empty spaces in between.
    {{< /note >}}

+{{< note >}}
+If using mutual TLS, you must must add the certificate subject to the allowed list of the MGM.
+For more information, see [Update the MGM Allowed Certificate Subject List](mutual-tls.html#update-the-mgm-allowed-certificate-subject-list).

 #### Disable Revocation Checks

 If the CA has not been configured with revocation (for example, via CRL or OCSP), you can disable revocation checks.
 By default, revocation checks are enabled.